GenGrim76/Pareto-Optimal-GDC/README.md

 ## Quickstart
-For a quick start, assuming both JVM, python and cmake are properly installed on your system, unzip the TradeOff 1.0 release, move on the directory `/bin`, and run the following command:
+For a quick start, assuming both JVM, python and cmake are properly installed on your system, unzip the Pareto-Optimal-GDC 1.0 release, move on the directory `/bin`, and run the following command:

-`java -jar TradeOff.jar ../data StaphAU ../experiments 1`
+`java -jar Pareto-Optimal-GDC.jar ../data StaphAU ../experiments 1`

 Execution of the previous command returns a set of files in '.txt' format.
 For the **Base Case Scenario**, and for each k-value used in this study, a special folder is created in which there are two files storing the performance in terms of compression and post-processing time obtained by the various compressors (standard and specialized) for the k-mers and relative frequencies.